isomerpages/sndgo-corp/_our-smart-nation/5a-securing-our-nation.md

 ---
-title: Securing Our Nation Overview
+title: Overview
 permalink: /our-smart-nation/securing-our-nation
 breadcrumb: Securing Our Nation
 third_nav_title: "Securing Our Nation"
 ---

+# Securing Our Nation

 **“Data is the lifeblood of a digital economy and a digital government.
 As the custodian of a vast amount of data, the Government takes its responsibility of securing the data and preserving individuals’ privacy very seriously.”**<br>
 *- Prime Minister Lee Hsien Loong, Nov 2019*